-As part of her role as RCGP Chair she has a high media profile with over 80 TV, 150 radio and 2000 appearances in printed media (newspapers) in 2017.
-She sits on national workforce committees and meets with politicians and policy makers at Dept of Health, NHS England, the General Medical Council, Health Education England, Public Health England, the Care Quality Commission, National Instiute of Clinical Excellent, CMOs office and other relevant bodies.
-She is also the Vice Chair of the Academy of Medical Royal Colleges.
+As part of her role as RCGP Chair, Helen had a high media profile with over 200 TV, 200 radio and 20,000 appearances in printed media (newspapers).
+She sat on national workforce committees, the national emergency pressures panel and met with politicians and policy makers at Dept of Health, NHS England, the General Medical Council, Health Education England, Public Health England, the Care Quality Commission, National Institute of Clinical Excellence, CMOs office and other relevant bodies.
+She was also the Vice Chair of the Academy of Medical Royal Colleges.

 Helen was previously RCGP Honorary Treasurer (2012-16), the first female to hold this position.
 As Honorary Treasurer she had responsibility for all matters related to the College finances and assets including premises, IT and human resources.

-She is a part-time GP partner at The Westgate Practice Greenhill Health Centre in Lichfield (formerly know as The Cloisters Medical Practice), Staffordshire, a friendly, dynamic group practice which she joined in 2002, having just completed her academic GP training in inner city Birmingham and at the Medical School in Birmingham University.
+She is a part-time GP partner at The Westgate Practice Greenhill Health Centre in Lichfield (formerly known as The Cloisters Medical Practice), Staffordshire, a very large but friendly group practice which she joined in 2002, having just completed her academic GP training in inner city Birmingham and at the Medical School in Birmingham University.

 Helen was the Head of Primary Care Teaching (undergraduate) in the Medical School of the University of Birmingham until becoming RCGP Chair.